 The high moisture levels in swine facilities require that appropriate vapor barriers be used.
 These are needed to reduce the movement of water vapor into a wall or ceiling.
-Allowing water vapor to move into a wall will cause condensation within the wall or ceiling assembly.
-The condensation within the wall or ceiling assembly.
+Allowing water vapor to move into a wall will cause con-